tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### What are they?

 State channels are the more general form of micropayment channels.
-They can be used not only for payments, but for any arbitrary "state update" on a block chain, such as changes inside a smart contract. [[16]]
+They can be used not only for payments, but for any arbitrary "state update" on a blockchain, such as changes inside a smart contract. [[16]]

 State channels allow multiple transactions to be made within off-chain agreements with very fast processing, and the final settlement on-chain.
-They keep the operation mode of block chain protocol, but change the way it is used so as to deal with the challenge of scalability.
+They keep the operation mode of blockchain protocol, but change the way it is used so as to deal with the challenge of scalability.

 Any change of state within a state channel requires explicit cryptographic consent from all parties designated as "interested" in that part of the state. [[19]